Walking Trails in the National Park of American Samoa

 It climbs for approximately 3 km (2 mi) through dense jungle to the Fagaloa Viewpoint, taking approximately 2-3 hours return, with the option to continue onward to the summit of Mt 'Alava to make it around 5 hours return.

-Along the way, hikers encounter sacred sites, including a traditional star mound and a historic village - in other words, look out for flatter areas which indicate these stops.
+Along the way, hikers encounter archaeological sites, including a traditional star mound and a historic village.
+In other words, look out for flatter areas which would have served as foundations for these sites.

-The trail is arguably more interesting than the main Mt 'Alava Trail if you’re into archaeology, since you’ll see these features almost as soon as you enter, so it's definitely worth taking this route to Mt 'Alava if you're considering hiking to the summit (or as close to the summit as possible as the last part of the summit trail is closed).
+The trail is arguably more interesting than the main Mt 'Alava Trail if you’re into archaeology, since you’ll see these features almost as soon as you enter.

 Location: